happyguyrj/cheatsheet/Docker.md

 - Kernel
     - A container runs natively on Linux and shares the kernel of the host machine with other containers.
 It runs a discrete process, taking no more memory than any other executable, making it lightweight.
     - By contrast, a virtual machine (VM) runs a full-blown “guest” operating system with virtual access to host resources through a hypervisor.
 In general, VMs incur a lot of overhead beyond what is being consumed by your application logic.
+- Time to boot
+    - Containers are fast and boots quickly as it uses host operating system and shares the relevant libraries.
+    - Virtual Machines are slow and take a lot of time to boot.
+- Resources
+    - Containers do not waste or block host resources unlike virtual machines.
+- Libraries
+    - Containers have isolated libraries and binaries specific to the application they are running.
+- Dependency
+    - Docker solves the dependency problem by keeping the dependency contained inside the containers.
+It unites developers against dependency of their project.

 ![image](https://user-images.githubusercontent.com/15718435/151668943-67df5209-0f07-439e-b984-2da527335bf2.png)
 ![image](https://user-images.githubusercontent.com/15718435/151668946-29a55a30-ab43-4f72-bafb-8a8a4d4d34e0.png)